... Enjoy the wonders of dark skies

 The Nehru Planetarium in New Delhi is situated in the green surroundings of the Teen Murti House, earlier the official residence of India's first Prime Minister, Jawaharlal Nehru and now a museum in his memory.
 Conscious of the fact that an understanding of the spirit and method of science was crucial for children to become responsible citizens, Nehru liked every opportunity to be provided to them in this endeavor.
 In 1964, the Jawaharlal Nehru Memorial Fund was set up to promote his ideas and subsequently it undertook to build the Nehru Planetarium with its primary aim being the promotion of astronomy education.
 Nehru Planetarium is now a wing of the Nehru Memorial Museum and Library.

-The regular programmes of the Planetarium include public shows at 11:30 AM (English), 1:30 PM (Hindi), 3:00 PM (English) and 4:00 PM (Hindi) – There is an additional program in Hindi at 12:30 PM on Sundays.
+The regular programmes of the Planetarium include public shows at 11:30 AM (English), 1:30 PM (Hindi), 3:00 PM (English) and 4:00 PM (Hindi).
 The topics included in these programmes are continuously updated.
-At present, two programs - The NEw SOlar System and Chandrayaan- Destination Moon are available for public viewing at the planetarium.
-Watch out for programs on Light Pollution, Multiwavelength Astronomy, Sun our daytime star and Astronomy in the land of Aryabhata, which are the planned new programs in the near future.
+At present, the program on Solar System is being run at the Planetarium.
+Other programs include Digital 2D programs on Asteroids, Astronauts, Light Pollution etc.